Lesson Observation Forms Discussed with Examples

 If the observation is seen as a challenge the body responds in a similar way but crucially the brain remains open to reflection and has not completely shut down in a fight or flight mode.
 A teacher being critiqued can view the same feedback either as a threat to her core self or as a challenge for improving her abilities.

 “If the teacher positively appraises his own abilities, has knowledge of the evaluation process, trusts his relationship with this administrator, and has a sense of belonging in the school community, it is likely the teacher will experience this evaluative moment as a challenge— an opportunity to share his strengths and receive feedback on how to improve.”

-Both the design of a lesson observation form but crucially the explanation to the teacher of the purpose of the form and the use of the information collected will help determine the response by the teacher
+Both the design of a lesson observation form but crucially the explanation to the teacher of the purpose of the form and the use of the information collected will help determine the response by the teacher.

-Post-lesson observation forms
+Post-lesson observation forms and discussions

 The real power of observation comes from the ability to discuss the lesson with the teacher and to listen and provide feedback.
 Listen to what the teacher considered had gone well or badly and answer questions they may have about aspects of the lesson.

 The Carnegie Foundation identified this process as essential and created a Pro-forma to guide the conversation.
 The guidance text within their protocol help appraisers steer the conversation in a consistent and ordered way to help ensure that the conversation is constructive; gives the teacher a strong voice in the conversation.
 The protocol also includes a feedback form for the teacher to follow which helps them prepare to answer the questions they will be asked by the appraiser.
 The research and documents can be found here:

 For guidance on setting effective performance targets and goals, read our short article by clicking on this link.